bradgarropy/bradgarropy.com/content/posts/css-modules-to-tailwind.md

 topic: coding
 ---

 I just finished migrating this website from [CSS Modules][css-modules] to [Tailwind][tailwind].
-Overall it was a straightforward, but tedious process.
+Overall it was a straightforward, but long process.
 The transition has proven to be worth it, and I'll explain my thoughts on the outcome below.

 ## 🧬 better defaults